At home and in the Pacific

 Priority regions and projects

 Consistent with the aid programme’s geographic focus on the Pacific, our climate-related assistance will continue to strongly focus on supporting activities in the small island developing states in the Pacific.
 This is a region where the needs for climate-related assistance are great, and where New Zealand has the relationships and experience to make a practical difference.
 New Zealand also provides climate-related support bilaterally to Africa, the Caribbean, and Association of Southeast Asian Nations (ASEAN) partner countries – mostly focused on investments in geothermal energy and disaster risk management.

-New Zealand will continue to prioritise climate-related support to projects where climate outcomes are a co-benefit to achieving sustainable development objectives.
+New Zealand has sought to prioritise climate-related support to projects where climate outcomes are a co-benefit to achieving sustainable development objectives.
 New Zealand will be building stronger and more resilient infrastructure, and strengthening disaster preparedness.
 We will also continue supporting low-carbon economic growth in the Pacific region, including through our significant contribution to improving access to clean, efficient and affordable energy.
 New Zealand is also supporting low emissions agricultural development, including through the work of the GRA.

 Mobilising climate finance flows